Welcome!

 • Re-Imagining Cryptography and Privacy (ReCAP) Workshop 2024 [info]

-• Sometimes You Can't Distribute Random-Oracle-Based Proofs [preprint]
+• Sometimes You Can't Distribute Random-Oracle-Based Proofs, CRYPTO 2024 [paper]

 Contact